quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part12_6.4_Magnetizati.md

 Background context: The backtracking method can be used when the Newton-Raphson algorithm fails due to large correction steps leading to an increase in function magnitude.
 By reducing the step size incrementally, a more stable path towards the root is ensured.

-:p How does backtracking work in the context of solving for \(M(T)\) using the Newton-Raphson method?
+:p How does backtracking work in the context of solving for $M(T)$ using the Newton-Raphson method?
 ??x
 Backtracking works by adjusting the step size if the correction step leads to an increase in the function value.
 Specifically:
 - If the new estimate increases the function value, reduce the step size and try again.